How To Become A Better Manager: 10 Management Practices of Effective Leaders

-It all starts with getting the right team in place – together, the whole can be greater than the sum of its parts.
+It all starts with getting the best possible team in place – together, the whole can become greater than the sum of its parts.
 You need to select the right people for the right jobs, build a complementary team, and align your people with your organisational goals and culture.

 As Wallace Lee, a project manager with Westpac, puts it, ‘Recruit right.
-Make sure the person not only has the right skills but, more importantly, fits the culture.’
+Make sure that each person not only has the right skills but, more importantly, fits the culture.’

-Communication is the key to fostering empathy and building relationships of openness, trust and honesty with your team.
-The first step in effective communication, according to Crossing, is to create the time and space for people to talk, and to ask questions.
+Communication is the key to fostering transparency and building relationships built on openness, trust and honesty with your team.
+The first step in effective communication, according to Crossing, is to create the time and space for people to talk and to ask questions.

 Both Crossing and Lee emphasise the importance of clearly communicating your goals and expectations, and defining people’s roles and responsibilities in line with these.
 After all, you can’t motivate people if they don’t know what you want.
 Crossing advises managers to set clear objectives for both the organisation and its people to discuss and negotiate, let people know what support and resources they have access to, and to clearly link rewards to objectives.